 SEB is exposed to the risk that its borrowers may not repay their loans according to their contractual terms and that the collateral securing the payment of these loans may be insufficient.
-SEB continuously reviews and analyses its loan portfolio and credit risks.
 Uncertainty as to the strength and magnitude of any potential economic recovery makes it difficult to estimate the size of SEB's future provisioning requirements and loan losses.

-According to the Swedish Financial Supervisory Authority's (the SFSA) report "Stability in the financial system" dated 1st December, 2015, the Swedish household sector's total debt in relation to its disposable income increased from 100 per cent. to 170 per cent. between the end of the 1990s and 2010.
-The rate of increase in household debt slowed down considerably in 2010, but has begun to rise since early 2014 and, according to the Swedish Riksbank's Financial Stability Report in May 2016, Swedish household debt was approximately 179 per cent. of disposable household income.
+According to the SFSA's report "Stability in the financial system" dated 1st December, 2016 (the December 2016 Report), the Swedish household sector's total debt in relation to its disposable income has almost doubled over the past 20 years.
+The rate of increase in household debt slowed down considerably in 2010, but has gradually begun to rise since early 2014 and, in 2016, Swedish household debt was approximately 180 per cent. of disposable household income.
 This debt-to-income ratio is high from both an historical and an international perspective.
 The SFSA considers that the macroeconomic risks associated with household indebtedness are currently increasing and is proposing additional measures to combat them.

-Another factor that could impact particular segments of SEB's corporate and institutional customers is the sharp fall in oil prices since mid-2014, particularly if it is sustained throughout 2016 and into 2017.
+Another factor that could impact particular segments of SEB's corporate and institutional customers is the current restructuring of the North Sea oil and gas industry, particularly if the relatively low oil prices were to fall to the same levels as seen in 2015.